Last Stop on Market Street ESL Lesson Plan [Free PDF]

 Ask students to reflect on moments in their life when they were grateful or experienced kindness.
 Have them write about these experiences using descriptive language learned throughout the lesson plan.
 Afterward, engage in a group discussion where students share their stories while practicing active listening skills.

-See also Self-Awareness Lesson Plans [Free PDF]
+See also The Heart Is a Lonely Hunter ESL Lesson Plan [Free PDF]

 ESL Homework Assignment